genestack/user-tutorials/source/guide/pipelines-methyl_arrays.rst

 You can reduce the list of DMPs by filtering the data in the table based on the following criteria:

 - *Max FDR* (maximum acceptable false discovery rate) — only shows sites with FDR below the set threshold;
-- *Methylation All/ Down/ Up* — to show all sites or just those that are hypo- or hiper- methylated;
+- *Methylation All/ Down/ Up* — to show all sites or just those that are hypo- or hipermethylated;
 - *Min Delta Beta* — only shows sites with absolute value of Delta Beta of at least this threshold;
 - *Min Average Beta* — only shows sites with average Beta value of at least this threshold.